 Judgment is the First to Go

-All of them are signs of a fading judgment.
+All of which are signs of a fading judgment.

 After only one drink, you will have difficulties judging distances and the speed of other vehicles; skills that are necessary for safe driving.
 Your reflexes, reaction time, and vision are also affected when you continue drinking.

-The amount of alcohol in your blood depends on and changes with your body weight, time spent drinking, and – of course – the amount of alcohol that is consumed.
+The amount of alcohol in your blood depends on and changes with your body weight, time spent drinking, and – of course – the amount of alcohol that you consume.

 When two people weigh the same, the percentage of body fat can also make a difference .
-This is why women often will raise their blood alcohol content (BAC) faster than men.
+Therefore women often will raise their blood alcohol content (BAC) faster than men.